-10 CFP required under RCW 36.70A.070
+8 CFP required under RCW 36.70A.070

-The CIS is the capital investment planning context for City budgets and is used to provide the necessary analysis to construct the six-year Capital Investment Program (CIP).
+The CIS is the capital investment planning context for the City's biennial budget and is used to provide the necessary analysis to construct the six-year Capital Investment Program (CIP).
 This element of the CIS will comply with state law regarding identification of the planned capital investments.

-The Capital Investment Plan
+The Capital Investment and Business Technology Programs

-The City biennial budget will include a Capital Investment Program.
+The City's biennial budget will include a Capital Investment Program.
 This plan, once approved by City Council as part of the budget, represents the anticipated capital investments for the next six years.
 The plan will be balanced with anticipated resources.
 In order to be included in the CIP, a project must cost \$50,000 or more, have a useful life of five years or more, be a cost directly related to a project and/or be a planning effort that results in a specific capital improvement.

 The first two years of planned investments will be included in the appropriation ordinance approving the budget.
-As a result, they require no further council approval prior to the expenditure of funds.
+As a result, no further City Council action is required prior to the expenditure of funds.
 The projects can take a variety of forms.
 For instance, a project may contain planning, design and construction elements of buildings or other infrastructure.
 Additionally, a project may provide funds leveraged with other partners to further the City's affordable housing goals.
 The CIP clearly illustrates the level of approval for each project.

-In a similar fashion, in 2020, the City will be planning the long-term outlook for technology investments needed.
-These investments will include on premise and software as a service programs to further the City's technology goals.
+In a similar fashion, in 2020, the City will be planning the established a Business Technology & Investment Program to identify technology projects that represent a short and mid-term plan for technology implementations to fully support the City's strategic goals. long term outlook for technology investments needed.
+These investments will include on premise and software as a service programs to further the City's technology goals. serves to advance the City's vision for a livable, environmentally sustainable, and connected community that places Redmond as a leader locally, regionally, and nationally